-Mandatory funded occupational pension schemes are funded alongside income taxes.
-At year-end 2018 there were 24 fully operational pension funds in Iceland, including eight with employer guarantees from the State government and the municipalities; however, these eight funds are not accepting new members and will gradually wind down their operations.
-There are twelve pension funds accepting optional savings for private pensions.
-At year-end, five non-pension fund custodians offered private pension savings.
-The weighted average real return of the pension funds mutual insurance divisions was 5.5% in year 2017 compared to 0% in preceding year.
+At year-end of 2019 there were 21 fully operational pension funds in Iceland, including four with employer guarantees from the State government and the municipalities.
+Some of these funds have more than one division.
+In total two funds and two other divisions are not accepting new members and will gradually wind down their operations.
+There are sixteen pension funds accepting optional savings for private pensions.
+At year-end, five non-pension fund custodians offered private pension savings, whereof two are headquartered in Germany.
+The weighted average real return of the pension funds mutual insurance divisions was 11.5% in year 2019 compared to 2.0% in the preceding year.
 The pension funds are by their nature long-term investors, and this needs to be taken into account when assessing investment returns.
-The average return of the mutual insurance divisions, based on the real return for the preceding twenty-five years, was 4.1%, which is above the 3.5% target long-term real return.
-The total assets held by pension funds and other custodians of private pension custodians at year-end 2018 amounted to ISK 3,812 billion and ISK 607 billion, respectively.
-The total assets held by these entities amount to ISK 4,419 billion.
-The increase year-on-year amounts to almost ISK 300 billion, almost 7.2%.
-Pension savings held by foreign parties, estimated at more than ISK 30 billion, are not included.
+The average return of the mutual insurance divisions, based on the real return for the preceding twenty-five years, was 4.5%, which is above the 3.5% target long-term real return.